-Here at the Macomb Intermediate School District, Interactive Distance Learning is an essential part of connecting students with fun and engaging curriculum that enhances a student’s learning experience through distance learning field trips with zoos, museums, science experts, government officials, authors, and illustrators.
-These collaborative events link students from around the county to around the state to around America.
-In short, we bring a world of resources to our students each and every day through with our highly rated interactive distance learning programs.
+Here at the Macomb Intermediate School District, Distance Learning Programs are an essential part of connecting students with fun and engaging curriculum that enhances their learning experience through distance learning programs with virtual field trips from zoos, museums, science experts, government officials, authors, and illustrators.
+These virtual collaborative events link students from around the county to around the state to around America.
+In short, we bring a world of books and resources to our Macomb County students each and every day through with our highly rated virtual distance learning programs.

 Encourage students to move beyond basic reading comprehension.
 Get them to tie what they are reading to their own lives and experiences, self to text.